 The speaker discusses an apparent impending death without fear in these lines.
 She explains without hesitation how skilled the men are at scouting out a “single room.”
 They have “Pinpoint Accuracy” when it comes to attacking the enemy.
 They use “Harms” or High-speed Anti-Radiation Missiles.

 The next lines of ‘Phrase Book’ are some of the hardest to interpret.
-The speaker seems to be cataloguing the boxes and cases around her and fighting with one in particular.
+The speaker seems to be cataloging the boxes and cases around her and fighting with one in particular.
 She can’t open it, but then something changes and she can.
 Perhaps she forced it open after warning the listener to “look out.”
 The last line likely comes from the phrase book.
 She asks, “Have I done enough?”
-This question, like many of the others is deeply complicated, especially when applied to one’s life, or one’s life in wartime.
+This question, like many of the others, is deeply complicated, especially when applied to one’s life, or one’s life in wartime.

-In the eighth stanza the speaker poses an important question about life in wartime.
+In the eighth stanza, the speaker poses an important question about life in wartime.
 She asks,

 What’s love in all this debris?